Get metrics from your Windows applications and servers with Windows Management Instrumentation (WMI) in real time to

-The standard properties are also available on the MSDN docs for each
+<WMI_PROPERTY_NAME> is something like NumberOfUsers or ThreadCount.
+The standard properties are also available on the MSDN docs for each class.

-namespace is the optionnal WMI namespace to connect to (default to
+namespace is the optional WMI namespace to connect to (default to cimv2).

 filters is a list of filters on the WMI query you may want.
 For example, for a process-based WMI class you may want metrics for only certain processes running on your machine, so you could add a filter for each process name.
 You can also use the ‘%’ character as a wildcard.

 provider is the optional WMI provider (default to 32 on Datadog Agent 32-bit or 64).
 It is used to request WMI data from the non-default provider.
 Available options are: 32 or 64.

 tag_by optionally lets you tag each metric with a property from the WMI class you’re using.
 This is only useful when you have multiple values for your WMI query.

 tags optionally lets you tag each metric with a set of fixed values.

 tag_queries optionally lets you specify a list of queries, to tag metrics with a target class property.
 Each item in the list is a set of [<LINK_SOURCE_PROPERTY>, <TARGET_CLASS>, <LINK_TARGET_CLASS_PROPERTY>, <TARGET_PROPERTY>] where:

 <LINK_TARGET_CLASS_PROPERTY> is the target class property to link to